ResearchWorx/Cresco-HelloWorld-Plugin/README.md

 # Cresco-HelloWorld-Plugin
-The Cresco HelloWorld Plugin performs a very basic piece of work, displays a log message, and subsequently removes itself.
+The Cresco HelloWorld Plugin performs a very basic piece of work, display a log message, and subsequently removes itself.

 ##### Requirements
 * Java JDK 1.8+